xiaozhikang0916/kcmodmanager/README.md

 Informations from previous two files will be displayed in the top of info-panel

-Additionally, you can put a `readme.md` file with it's referencing content in folder `readme` using relative path in the root of your zip (typically, some pic resources), such content will display in the bottom of info-panel.
+Additionally, you can put a `readme.md` file with it's referencing content in folder `readme` using relative path in the root of your directory (typically, some pic resources), such content will display in the bottom of info-panel.

 It should look like:

 ```
-your_mod.zip
+your_mod
     |
     - icon.png
     |